erfianugrah/video-resizer/docs/configuration/cache-configuration.md

 The `CacheConfigurationManager` handles caching behavior and cache profiles.
 It provides methods to control how content is cached, including cache methods, TTLs, and profiles for different content types.

+## Multi-Level Caching Strategy

+The video-resizer implements a multi-level caching strategy to optimize performance and reduce costs:

+1. **Cloudflare Cache API** (Edge Cache): First level of cache, checked for all requests
+2. **KV Storage Cache** (Global Persistent Cache): Second level cache, checked on Cloudflare cache misses
+3. **Origin + Transformation**: Only executed if both caches miss

+For examples of cache hit logging and a detailed request flow, see [KV Cache Logging Example](./kv-cache-logging-example.md).

 ## Cache Method Options

 | Option | Description | Default |